 - Image optimization — You can also get ranked on search engines through the images you use, so it’s best to ensure they’re optimized as well.
 Image optimization starts with the file name: descriptive and concise names tend to be most effective.
 Also, write ALT texts for your web images following the same principle.

 - Sitemap — A sitemap outlines the architecture of your website, making it easier for search engines to crawl your site.
 It’s especially useful for websites that are either new or quite large and media-heavy.

 - Mobile-friendliness — Google prioritizes mobile versions of websites over desktop when ranking web pages.
-It’s always worth going the extra mile to make your site fully compatible with mobile, as it’ll certainly impact the usability and rankings of your site.
+It’s always worth going the extra mile to make your site fully compatible with mobile devices, as it’ll certainly impact the usability and rankings of your site.

 How to Promote Your Website

 Your website is all set up, but now what?
 The next step after creating any great product is to find effective ways to promote it.
 Below, we’ll discuss a few of the most widespread marketing strategies to promote your site to your desired audience.

 - Local SEO

 If you run a small online store or any other business that’s strongly reliant on its local community, local SEO is a must for you.
 Its superpower is to connect your brand to users from a particular geographic area.

 To make the best of Google’s local search algorithm, you should create a Google My Business account and regularly update it with fresh information, photos, and reviews to show you’re actively engaged and open for business.